Introduction

 Creating Grassroots Leadership and Structure

 It is vital that fishermen create grassroots leadership and structure for engagement that is transparent.
-Transparent leadership ensures that all members have a clear understanding of how decisions are made and who is responsible for various aspects of the organization.
+Transparent leadership ensures that all members have a clear understanding of how decisions are made and who is responsible for various aspects of the organisation.
 This transparency builds trust and encourages active participation.

 By successfully coming together and demonstrating transparent representation, the inshore fleet will, in fact, have found its voice.
 This collective voice will provide a platform to be heard at the highest levels of government and during the development and delivery of new policies.
-When fishermen lead and govern their own organizations, they can ensure that their unique needs and perspectives are considered in policy-making processes.
+When fishermen lead and govern their own organisations, they can ensure that their unique needs and perspectives are considered in policy-making processes.

 Conclusion

-Creating a grassroots organization to represent and empower fishermen is a challenging but rewarding endeavour.
-By taking strategic next steps, such as establishing clear policies, engaging and empowering fishermen, building strong partnerships, implementing robust monitoring and evaluation systems, sharing your journey, and creating transparent leadership, you can ensure the success and sustainability of your organization.
+Creating a grassroots organisation to represent and empower fishermen is a challenging but rewarding endeavour.
+By taking strategic next steps, such as establishing clear policies, engaging and empowering fishermen, building strong partnerships, implementing robust monitoring and evaluation systems, sharing your journey, and creating transparent leadership, you can ensure the success and sustainability of your organisation.
 Remember, the journey may be difficult at times, but with determination and a clear vision, you can make a significant impact on the future of fisheries management and policy development in the UK.